dtavana/FBU-FoodSwipe/README.md

 * Allow a user to login with Facebook
 * Allow a user to see how many times a specific restaurant has been visited
    * Generate a Unique ID per restaurant

+***Added stretch features

+* Error fragment that is easily reusable for different messages
+* Include rating data in restaurant detail view
+* Order restaurants by their distance to the current location in restaurant cycle
+* Allow the user to remove restaurants from the accepted restaurants list
+*

 ### 2. Screen Archetypes